slaclab/Jitter-Forked-FACET2-Bmad-PyTao/README.md

+# Typical installation

+Start by setting up a Conda environment using bmadCondaEnv.yml or bmadCondaEnv_noBuilds.yml (https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

+Try executing "S3DF demo notebook.ipynb"; this should, using only a few lines, perform and plot an output from a Bmad simulation from a pre-generated lattice and beam file.
+It will also demonstrate some of the helper functions for changing magnet and linac settings

+# Additional notes

+## Git LFS

 This repo uses Git LFS.
 Strongly recommend installing it: https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage

 Alternative is to manually download the requisite large files (namely .h5 beam files).
 Otherwise you'll get errors like